lambdaclass/cairo_native/docs/execution_walkthrough.md

 ## The Cairo Native runtime
 Sometimes we need to use stuff that would be too complicated or error-prone to implement in MLIR, but that we have readily available from Rust.
 That's when we use the runtime library.

 When using the JIT it'll be automatically linked (if compiled with support for it, which is enabled by default).
-If using the AOT, the `CAIRO_NATIVE_RUNTIME_LIBRARY` environment variable will have to be modified to point to `libcairo_native_runtime.a`, which is built and placed in the root folder by `make build`.
+If using the AOT, the `CAIRO_NATIVE_RUNTIME_LIBDIR` environment variable will have to be modified to point to the directory that contains `libcairo_native_runtime.a`, which is built and placed in said folder by `make build`.

 Although it's implemented in Rust, its functions use the C ABI and have Rust's name mangling disabled.
 This means that to the extern observer it's technically indistinguishible from a library written in C. By doing this we're making the functions callable from MLIR.